Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme_developer.txt

    class="sf.eclipse.javacc.options.JJPreferencesPage"
    class="sf.eclipse.javacc.options.JJPreferences"

-   Provides a basic customisation of colors.
+   Provides a basic customisation of colors and indentation.
-   Well, not fully terminated, don't know how to change colors in Editor without closing and reopening it.
+   They are visible on the next action (inserting, reformatting).